Let’s bust some breastfeeding myths!

 So, there you have it.
 5 busted breastfeeding myths!
 I hope you’ve learned something new, and feel more confident in your decisions as a mother.
 You know your child better than anyone, so trust your intuition.
 That doesn’t mean you ignore any advice you get, but keep an open mind, and help correct misinformation when you hear or see it.
 You just might help another mum get her confidence back about breastfeeding!
 Remember, breastfeeding is the biological norm for your baby, so keep on boobing!

-Guest Blogger Elizabeth lives in Brisbane with her husband and daughter.
+Guest Blogger Elizabeth lives in Brisbane with her beautiful daughter.
 She’s a passionate breastfeeding advocate, and wants to spread awareness and education about breastfeeding, to help other mums have the best nursing journey they can.